 All data are stored on a secure server, and only the principal investigators will have access to the raw data files.
-All members of the analytic team have undergone CITI (research with human subjects) training and have extensive research experience.
+All members of the analytic team have undergone IRB (research with human subjects) training and have extensive research experience.

 Privacy information and data use policy will be provided in the introduction to the survey, and respondents will continue to take the survey only when they consent to the conditions of the survey.

 The Survey Center wants to be as inclusive as possible and provide the opportunity for all members of the UNH community to have their voices heard.
 The survey will be open to the population (all members of the UNH-based community) to avoid missing particular groups that may be underrepresented in the community.